josephakpro/Top-5-European-Leagues-Football/README.md

 An end-to-end data science and business intelligence pipeline designed to objectively evaluate team performance, tactical identity, and competitive equilibrium across Europe's Top 5 Leagues (Premier League, LaLiga, Ligue 1, Serie A, and Bundesliga).

-By condensing 20+ match metrics into a two-axis Sub-Domain Principal Component Analysis (PCA) matrix and applying K-Means clustering, this framework bridges the gap between raw Python execution and executive-level football operations.
+By condensing 20+ match metrics into a two-axis, using Principal Component Analysis (PCA) matrix and applying K-Means clustering, this framework bridges the gap between raw Python execution and executive-level football operations.

 ---